Presentation of the scheme

 History

-Paris has always been associated with creation.
-It was therefore natural for the capital to give itself a distinction that saluted this singularity.
-Thus, in 1993, the Grand Prix de la Création de la Ville de Paris was born, an annual award for a talented creator.
+Paris has always been associated with creativity.
+It was only natural, therefore, that the capital should have an award to recognize this singularity.
+And so, in 1993, the Grand Prix de la Création de la Ville de Paris was born, an annual award for a talented creator.

-In 2003, the prize was expanded to include 3 categories - design, fashion and craftsmanship - each rewarding one emerging and one established professional talent.
+In 2003, the prize was expanded to include 3 categories - design, fashion and craftsmanship - each rewarding one emerging talent and one established professional.

 Leading figures in design, fashion and crafts have also chaired the Grand Prix jury: Matali Crasset, Mathias Kiss, Hubert Barrière, India Mahdavi, Julien Fournié and, in 2021, Amélie Pichard, Laura Gonzales and Sam Baron.